mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### HAND FLAMER

-Packing a powerful flamethrower safely into a pistol- sized frame, the hand flamer is useful for boarding actions and other area clearance duties.
+Packing a powerful flamethrower safely into a pistol-sized frame, the hand flamer is useful for boarding actions and other area clearance duties.

 #### LASER PISTOL